t8js/react-router/README.md

 *Straightforward and minimalist router for React apps*

-- Single way to match routes with components and prop values
+- Consistent route matching in components and prop values
-- Similar to native APIs
 - Decoupled routes: no hierarchy as a prerequisite
+- Similar to native navigation APIs
 - Straightforward middleware hooks, lazy routes, compatibility with CSR and SSR
 - Progressive type-safe routing and typed URL parameters
 - Utility hook to convert HTML links to SPA route links